elizagamedev/rpglauncher/README.md

 You must have East-Asian language support installed to run Japanese games.
 Some versions of Windows require this, some do not.
 This is the first step.

-The easiest way to use RPGLauncher is to copy RPGLauncher.exe and RPGLauncher.dll into the same folder as the game's RPG_RT.exe, and run RPGLauncher.exe.
+The easiest way to use RPGLauncher is to copy RPGLauncher.exe into the same folder as the game's RPG_RT.exe and run it.
 This should work 99% of the time for English-language and Japanese-language games.

+Note that the new version doesn't require you to have RPGLauncher.dll, so you can delete that if you were using an older version.

 *If you have problems*, check out the troubleshooting section before asking.
 If you still have issues, submit a new issue on the tracker or contact me